 Welcome to the Education for Sustainable Development (ESD) website.
 The purpose of this site is to assist Manitoba teachers to integrate sustainability topics/issues/approaches into their classroom activities.
 ESD involves preparing students to live sustainably and to establish life-long sustainable development practices.

-The ESD initiative in Manitoba is linked to the Decade of Education for Sustainable Development, a project of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+The ESD initiative in Manitoba is linked to a project of the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 Education for Sustainable Development involves incorporating key themes of sustainable development – such as poverty alleviation, human rights, health and environmental protection, climate change – into the education system.
 ESD is a complex and evolving concept and requires learning about key themes from a social, cultural, environmental and economic perspective and explores how those factors are inter-related and inter-dependent.
 The Venn diagram below represents the inter-relationship of the themes.

 Students will become informed and responsible decision-makers, playing active roles as citizens of Canada and the world, and will contribute to social, environmental, and economic well-being, and an equitable quality of life for all, now and in the future.

 Education for Sustainable Development in Manitoba Education and Training